Living. Growing. Prospering.

 Celebrate Recovery also at Central Baptist Church, 5811 Central Church Road (In the brick house to the left of the church), Douglasville on Thursday nights at 7:00 p.m.

-Crystal Meth Anonymous (CMA) on Tuesdays and Saturdays at 7:30 p.m. in the building behind Dunkin Doughnuts on Fairburn Road (office between the accountants office and the church).
+Crystal Meth Anonymous (CMA) on Tuesdays and Saturdays at 7:30 p.m. in the building adjacent to U-Haul on Fairburn Road (behind the tattoo parlor and Mexican restaurant).
 Call Kim Kay at 404.317.6577 or Alan Carr at 404.391.3107 for more information.

 Crossroads for Life Ministries, 6754 W. Church Street Douglasville, Georgia.